Develop and register formulations of benznidazole for treating infants and children with Chagas disease

 Until 2011, benznidazole, the main drug of choice for treating Chagas disease, was only available in an adult-strength tablet.
 Infants and children were treated with divided or crushed adult tablets, which was complicated for caregivers and resulted in inconsistent dosing.

 The paediatric formulation of benznidazole is an affordable, easy to use, non-patented dispersible tablet designed for infants and children up to two years of age (less than 20 kg).
 It was added to the WHO Essential Medicines List for Children in 2013.

-The tablet dissolves easily so that treating young children is easier.
+he tablet dissolves easily so that treating young children is simpler.
 There is no need to divide tablets, except for low birth weight babies weighing less than 2.5 kg.
 The paediatric formulation improves dosing accuracy, safety, and adherence to treatment.

 Registered in Brazil in 2011

 - First paediatric Chagas disease drug granted registration by Brazil’s National Health Surveillance Agency (ANVISA)